seren/freenas-temperature-graphing/README.md

 - Try running the script manually with the verbose flag (-v).
 Example: **/mnt/mainpool/misc/temperature-monitoring/rrd-graph.sh -v /mnt/mainpool/misc/temperature-monitoring/temps-5min.rrd**

+- Errors and possible causes:

-- If you get an error like "ERROR: mmaping file '/path/to/your/rrd/file': Invalid argument", it probably means that the rrd file wasn't initialized properly.
+    - `"ERROR: mmaping file '/mnt/mainpool/misc/temperature-monitoring/temps-60min.rrd': Invalid argument"`

+        - This probably means that the rrd file wasn't initialized properly.
 Try deleting it and running the script again (it should initialize a new one if it's missing)

+    - `ERROR: opening '/mnt/mainpool/misc/temperature-monitoring/temps-60min.rrd': No such file or directory`

+        - This may happen on the first run, if the graphing script runs before the temperature-gathering script runs.
+It should only happen once.

 Pull requests welcome